• Skip to primary navigation

 It gets worse when children eat it because the effects are more severe than those in adults.

-Therefore, we will delve into the question of how long does cotija cheese last, as well as answer the most important issues on storage and ensuring it remains fresh.
+Therefore, we will look into the question of how long does cotija cheese last, as well as answer the most important issues on storage and making sure it remains fresh.

 Yes, this cheese can go bad.

-Similar to all dairy products and fresh foods, you must not allow cheeses to sit out for long periods at room temperature – that will only make it easier to encourage bacterial growth on them.
+Similar to all dairy products and fresh foods, you must not allow cheeses to sit out for long periods at room temperature - that will only make it easier to encourage bacterial growth on them; for storage specifics, consult blue cheese shelf life guidance.

 You should keep them covered at room temperature to avoid exposure to mold spores as well.